Guillermo Busquets: Architect career

 He graduated on 13 August 1902.
-As an architect, he was an interior Design for public and tourist buildings and buildings for entertainment and public entertainment, as well as urban planning.
+As an architect, he was an interior designer for public and tourist buildings and buildings for entertainment and public entertainment, as well as urban planning.
 He is widely recognized for his intervention together with Josep Puig i Cadafalch in the urban design of the Barcelona International Exhibition of 1929.
 In 1936 he was required by the Society of Owners of the Gran Teatre del Liceu to issue an opinion on the planned acquisition of two properties on La Rambla.

 In 1913 he had been elected councilor of district IV of Barcelona by the Regionalist League and in this capacity, he participated in the municipal report that led to the creation of the Romeu - Porcel urban plan.